GlobalArchiveManual/globalarchive-query/README.md

 NOTE: The <i>get_campaigns_by_project</i> example only uses campaigns that have been analysed using EventMeasure whereas the <i>get_campaigns_by_workgroup</i> example will include both EventMeasure and generic data.

-# Check and format stereo-video data
+### Check and format stereo-video data
-In addtion we have provide a script to CHECK MaxN and Length data against a life.history sheet AND a script to FORMAT data for further analysis, including adding in zeros where appropriate
+In addtion we have provide a script to CHECK MaxN and Length data against a life.history sheet AND a script to FORMAT data for further analysis, including adding in zeros where appropriate.

 ### Set your working directory